grittins/grittins/README.md

 [Click here for Resume](https://grittins.github.io/Resume/)

 - 👋 Hi, Rezwan here @grittins
-- 💻 I recently completed a Data Analytics certificate from University of Toronto
+- 💻 Recently completed a Data Analytics certificate from University of Toronto
-- 📚 I have a Bachelor's in Business Economics from University of Alberta
+- 📚 Got my Bachelor's in Business Economics from University of Alberta
-- 👀 I’m interested in Software Development, Backend Development, Crypto space, Web3
+- 👀 Interested in Data, Software Development, Backend, Crypto space, Web3
-- 🔎 I’m looking for full-time/contract opportunities
+- 🔎 Looking for full-time/contract opportunities
 - 📫 How to reach me? grittins1@gmail.com